openalea/openalea.rtfd.io/docs/tutorials/visualea/weberpenn.rst

 In OpenAlea_, different tree architectures can be generated procedurally.
 ``OpenAlea.WeberPenn`` is based on the tree generating algorithm defined by Weber and Penn in 1995.

-The model generate a tree structure based on a set of allometric rules.
+The model generates a tree structure based on a set of allometric rules.
 Fundamental parameters are, for instance, the overall appearance of the tree, the size of the lower part of the tree without axes, the max branching order or the curvature of the axes.